Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Overapproximation with Paraboloids

-[1]{T_{P}(#1)} [1]{T_{E}(#1)} [1]{[0,\TdefE{#1}[} [1]{\mathcal{I}(#1)} Let $\IdefE{\Ei_0}$ be the interval of definition of \eqref{eq:eq_diff_E}'s solutions (existence, uniqueness, convergence properties and continuity of the solution are studied in \cite{kuvcera1973review}).
-Let $\fc$ denote the solution of the following IVP with initial condition $\fc(0) = \fci_0$:
+[1]{T_{P}(#1)} [1]{T_{E}(#1)} [1]{\left[0,\TdefE{#1}\right[} [1]{\mathcal{I}(#1)} Let $\TdefE{\Ei_0} \in \Rp \cup \{+\infty\}$ be defined for the initial condition $\Ei_0$ s.t. $\IdefE{\Ei_0}$ is the interval of definition of the solution of \eqref{eq:eq_diff_E} (existence, uniqueness, convergence properties and continuity of the solution are studied in \cite{kuvcera1973review}).
+Let $\fc$ denote the solution to the following IVP with initial condition $\fc(0) = \fci_0$: